Major therianthrope types

 - Shift back and forth at will?: Yes; returning to human form is an innate ability for weres.
 (Though a very few claim they can only change to animal form under a full moon, or otherwise do not have control over their shifts.)

-- Predisposition to use magic: Moderate; roughly 25-30% of weres are also mages.
+- Predisposition to use magic: Moderate; roughly 25-30% of weres are also active mages.

 - Socialization pre-Changes: Largely online on alt.horror.werewolves ("AHWW") and as a minor subgroup at furry conventions.
 People who considered themselves animal spirits in human bodies were the ones who first coined "therianthrope" (or "therian") as a self-label -- though pre-Changes the term generally referred only to what are now called weres (and they generally considered those with more fantastical nonhuman selves to be posers).